MicrosoftDocs/office-developer-client-docs/docs/outlook/selecting-an-api-or-technology-for-developing-solutions-for-outlook.md

 ![Organize solution-specific folders](media/odc_ol15_ta_SelectingAPI_Fig4-7.gif)
 -->

-### Additional scenarios supported by the object model or PIA since Outlook 2013
+### Scenarios supported by the object model or PIA since Outlook 2013

 If your solution is intended to run on Outlook 2013 and not any earlier version, you can use the object model or the PIA to support the scenarios shown in the following resources.